-Multi-Race, Except Part-American Indian Population Concentration questionnaire.
-"Relative concentration" is a measure that compares the proportion of population within each Census block group data unit that identifies as Multiiracial to the proportion of all people that live within the 13,312 census block groups in the Southern California RRK region.
+Metric Definition and Relevance: The Relative concentration of the Southern California region's population that identifies as "Multiracial", EXCEPT those with part-American Indian identity, in response to the Census questionnaire.
+"Relative concentration" is a measure that compares the proportion of population within each Census block group data unit that identifies as Multiracial to the proportion of all people that live within the 13,312 census block groups in the Southern California RRK region.
 People with part-American Indian identity are not included here but are included in the American Indian or Alaska Native Race Alone and Multirace Population, described above.